dzeke/ColoradoRiverCollaborate/LakeMeadWaterConservationProgramAnalysis/LakeMeadInflow/README.md

 ## Directions to Generate Results
 1. Download and install R and RStudio (see requirements)
-1. Within this subfolder, open the **GrandCanyonInterveningFlow.Rproject** file.
+1. Within this subfolder, open the **LakeMeadInflow.Rproject** file.
 R Studio should open.
-1. Select the **GrandCanyonTribFlow.Rmd** tab (R markdown file) within R Studio.
+1. Select the **LakeMeadInflow.Rmd** tab (R markdown file) within R Studio.
 1. Just below the tab, click the **Knit** button.
-1. The code will run and generate the file **GrandCanyonTribFlow.pdf**.
+1. The code will run and generate the file **LakeMeadInflow.pdf**.
 Open the pdf file to view results.

 ## Explanation of Contents
 1. **SalehabadiEtAl-SequenceAverage** - Folder with code of sequence averaging method.
 Downloaded from Salehabadi and Tarboton (2020).
 Code from SeqAvePlot.R was modified and moved in **GrandCanyonTribFlow.Rmd** and **GrandCanyonInterveneFlow.r** files to work with the USGS and Natural flow datasets.
-1. **GrandCanyonTribFlow.Rmd** - R markdown file with code to knit (run) to generate primary output file **GrandCanyonTribFlow.pdf**.
+1. **LakeMeadInflow.Rmd** - R markdown file with code to knit (run) to generate primary output file **GrandCanyonTribFlow.pdf**.
-1. **GrandCanyonInterveneFlow.r** - R file with same code as **GrandCanyonTribFlow.Rmd** but pushes results to console.
+1. **LakeMeadInflow.r** - R file with same code as **GrandCanyonTribFlow.Rmd** but pushes results to console.
 Use for testing code.
-1. **GrandCanyonInterveningFlow.Rproject** - R project file.
+1. **LakeMeadInflow.Rproject** - R project file.
 Use to open the project.
 1. **HistoricalNaturalFlow.xlsx** - Excel file with monthly natural flow data from Prairie et al (2020).
 Only monthly sheet retained.
 See readme worksheet for more information.
 1. **Supplementary_file-WangSchmidt.xlsx** - The excel file from Wang and Schmidt (2020) that compares USGS and Natural flow data for their period of analysis.
 See readme worksheet for more info.
 1. **USGSInterveningFlowData.xlsx** - Excel data with USGS data for Colorado River near Peach Springs [9404200], Colorado River at Lees Feery [9382000], and Virign River at Littlefield [9415000] downloaded from USGS data service.